fazeelgm/UCB_ML_AI_Capstone/README.md

 >It's the stories we tell!

 Digging deeper, we looked at crime across different categories, locations and police disctricts and realized that it's possible to slice and dice the information to suit many narratives.
-You can go thru the [detailed analysis below](https://github.com/fazeelgm/UCB_ML_AI_Capstone/blob/main/README.md#doom-loop-trends--scenarios) - but the gist of what I found can be seen in this graphic showing the SFPD's crime resolution rate for the top-10 crime categories by precinct - responsiveness likely creates a positive outlook while cases backing up frustrates public pereception as well as reporting of crimes, aka Doom Loop!
-YOu can see that during Covid, case resolution lagged across all categories, but has been picking up since then.
-So statffing is important but we cannot deduce that from this data.
+You can go thru the [detailed analysis below](https://github.com/fazeelgm/UCB_ML_AI_Capstone/blob/main/README.md#doom-loop-ground-reality) - but the gist of what I found can be seen in this graphic showing the SFPD's crime resolution rate for the top-10 crime categories by precinct - responsiveness likely creates a positive outlook while cases backing up frustrates public pereception as well as reporting of crimes, aka Doom Loop!
+You can see that during Covid, case resolution lagged across all categories, but has been picking up since then.
+So staffing could be important but we cannot deduce that from this data.
 Looking specifically at the Tenderloin district, a historically troubled area, we can see the extra attention being paid this year - perhaps due to all the attention from a tough mayoral race!

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure TO_DO: Incident Resolution by Police District by Year</em>
     <img src="images/incidents_resolutions_by_pd_by_year.png" border="0"/></td>
 </tr></table>

-This is a very high-level synopsis of my findings, I invite you to read the rest of this Summary Report and then dive deeper into the associated notebooks - there is a lot of interesting data, especially for anyone who's walked the streets of San Francisco!
+This is a very high-level synopsis of my findings, I invite you to read the rest of this Summary Report and dive deeper into the associated notebooks - there is a lot of interesting data, especially for anyone who's walked the streets of San Francisco!

 # The Data - SFPD Daily Crime Incidents Reports